mliz1984/quickplus/README.md

 ## Project installation

-QuickPlus is a quick develop tools for develop web system,now it's just support php 5.6,we are working for php 7.2 now.
+QuickPlus is a quick develop tools for develop web system.

 Version History: